DOT Authority#

 3. Notify the driver immediately and send the driver for testing

-• Delays in notifying drivers may result in legal liability if the driver is in an accident before testing
+• Delays in notifying drivers may result in legal liability if a driver is involved in an accident before testing is completed

-Order drug tests online (QPassports) through your Express Labs account or use Quest paper forms provided by Express Labs if you can not order online.
+Order DOT drug tests online through your Express Labs account using QPassports.
+If you are unable to order online, use Quest paper forms provided by Express Labs.

-• All DOT drug tests must be ordered through Express Labs
+• All DOT drug tests must be ordered through Express Labs; results from outside consortiums or third-party programs are not accepted.

-Order breath alcohol tests online (QPassports) through your Express Labs account or choose any site, pay for the test and send Express Labs the results if you can not order online.
+Order breath alcohol tests online through your Express Labs account using QPassports.
+If you are unable to order online, choose any site, pay for the test, and send Express Labs the results.

 Re-Selections

-If a selected driver is deactivated, another driver is automatically selected.
+If a selected driver is deactivated, another driver is automatically re-selected, which may result in a driver being selected more than once in the same quarter.

-• DOT allows re-selections within the selection period
+• DOT only allows re-selections within the selection period.

 Express Labs Random Testing Program